We don't just talk cars ... we teach how to buy them.

 Used Jaguar S-Type Overview And How To Buy At The Lowest Price

 Produced as part of the Ford-Jaguar partnership, the S-Type was essentially a twin of the well-regarded Lincoln LS but with Jaguar's highly-recognizable styling.
 While produced through the 2008 model year, we prefer 2003 and newer models following an upgrade which produced a more upscale cabin, more responsive steering and braking as well as livelier overall driving dynamics.
-For 2008, The S-Type was replaced by the Jaguar XF.
+The S-Type was then replaced by the Jaguar XF.

 The drive of the S-Type can only be described as smooth and refined.
 Even with its intended light steering and soft suspension, the S-Type still has no problem handling more challenging twists and turns as well.
 And while the power derived from the V6 engine is adequate and makes this car quite capable, the V8 versions make it something extra special.